Neurodiverse Student Support Program

 4. Referrals: There are many resources on campus that, while not neurodiversity-specific, can nevertheless benefit students.
 Some of the offices that we refer students to as needed include: the Office of Accessible Education, Schwab Learning Center, and BEAM career center.
 Referrals are provided on an individual basis, and we also assist students in navigating the various offices and procedures.

 Neurodiverse students are able to apply throughout the school year and are admitted on a rolling basis as space allows.
 We believe that the earlier one get support, the better, so we encourage students to apply at the beginning of the year.
-If you are interested in this program, please fill out the contact form below and we will send you a link to a secure application.
+If you are interested in this program, please fill out the interest form below and we will contact you with more information.

 As with all of the Stanford Neurodiversity Project's programs, there is no cost to participate in this program.
 You can contact us at email@example.com with any questions.